Wild Mountain Series, Clara Hume

-The final part of the Wild Mountain duology picks up two decades after the first book ends and focuses on the continued lives on the characters we loved from the Back to the Garden, and a new character, Fae, Fan and Leo’s youngest child.
-Fae comes of age in a world we would not recognize at the turn of the 22nd century.
+The final part of the Wild Mountain duology picks up two decades after the first book ends and focuses on the continued lives of the characters we loved from Back to the Garden, and a new character, Fae, Fan and Leo’s youngest child.
+Fae comes of age at the turn of the 22nd century, in a world we would not recognize.
 A bright but reserved girl, who would rather be riding her horse in the mountains or reading a spectacular novel than socializing with the rest of the ranch family, she begins to shed innocence as she learns of the changing world outside her bubble.
-A mysterious cult is making appearances, as if the wildfires and extreme climate weren’t bad enough.
+A mysterious cult is making appearances, as if the extreme climate wasn’t bad enough.
 Rumor has it that children are missing.
-As Fae begins to sense she is being watched, the family is forced to move off their Idaho mountain.
+As Fae begins to sense she is being watched, the family is forced to move off their Idaho mountain after a wildfire ruins their homes.
 They make a decision to head north to an old grizzly bear sanctuary in the British Columbia rainforest.
 Just as she is getting settled there, a religious cult kidnaps her and takes her to Ireland.

 The novel works off themes from WB Yeats’ poem by the same name, including how societal expectations can trap us, whereas nature is more freeing.
 The novel follows Fae’s experiences as her kidnappers take her to Ireland as well as the journal entries from her parents and a few family friends, who receive a tip on where she’s heading and sail up Alaskan and Canadian rivers, and then the ocean, to bring Fae back home.